 - What if? – Ask “what if” three times.
 For example, for a problem of high customer turnover ask “what if we halved the price?”

 - Wrong way – Deliberately try to generate bad ideas.
-For example, if you were trying to improve customer retention, ask “what could we do to drive our customers away?”
+For example, if you were trying to improve customer engagement and retention, ask “what could we do to drive our customers away?”

 - Risky options – Concentrate on the issues that matter most in order to generate better ideas.
 People are often discouraged from suggesting seemingly wild or risky ideas which might lead to the best solution because they fear failure or group criticism.

 Customer experience design development

 The experience design process is a method to further develop initiatives after you’ve run customer journey mapping and opportunities brainstorming sessions.
 This agile process ensures unproven ideas are stopped and retired, and new, viable ideas are further developed into a business case to incite action.

 The methodology is: we believe (describe the new experience), will solve (customer’s needs and organizations issue/opportunity), enabled by (full solution), resulting in (new attitude/behavior/result).